jorgworkrepo/sem3prep2022/flow1/week3/linux_command.md

 try to create a new user and then try to step into his home directory.
 What happens?

 ## g

-  one option
-- wc -l file
+- wc -l file  => one option
-  options are seperated
-- wc -l -w file
+- wc -l -w file => options are seperated
-  or with just one dash
+- wc -lw file => or with just one dash
-- wc -lw file
-  commands can also be one word with two dashes
+- wc --lines file =>  commands can also be one word with two dashes
-- wc --lines file

 ## unzip
 - use the myzip file